-This work is at an early stage, and a consultation on the Screening and Scoping report - setting out what options will be assessed and the evidence that will be used - is currently planned to start in June 2018.
-This will be open to anyone who wishes to comment on this stage of the work, and will be accessible on the Scottish Government online Consultation Hub, along with all the supporting information.
+This work is at an early stage, and a consultation on the Screening and Scoping report – setting out what options will be assessed and the evidence that will be used – was launched on 5 July 2018.
+This is open to anyone who wishes to comment on this stage of the work, and is accessible on the Scottish Government online Consultation Hub, along with all the supporting information.

 Marine Scotland is also undertaking discussions with key stakeholders during the development of the measures and assessments.
-Any relevant notes of these discussions will be made available on this web page, which will be updated as and when these are complete.
+The notes of these discussions are available on the left hand side of this web page, and will be updated as and when these are complete.

 We will also be consulting on potential management measures in Marine Protected Areas in our inshore waters.
 More information on this can be found on those webpages.